browniefed/react-native-animation-book/api/DECAY.md

 The typical use of `decay` is to take something that may be moving at a particular velocity and apply deceleration to it.
 One such use case is throwing a card.
 The finger will cause the card to move at a sepcific velocity.
 We can use the velocity, apply it to our `decay` and bring the card to it's final position and make it look like a real flick happened.

-Without `decay` when someone flicks to release a card it would just stop wherever they last touched with their fingers.
-So most commonly this will be used with `PanResponder` and `Animated.ValueXY`
+Without `decay`, when someone flicks to release a card, it would just stop wherever they last touched with their fingers.
+Most commonly, this will be used with `PanResponder` and `Animated.ValueXY`.

 ```